 Administrative Rules for the State of Oregon Health Division require all dogs six months of age and older to be immunized against rabies.
 To ensure all dogs are properly immunized, the City has a licensing program, which says “every person keeping a dog that has a set of permanent canine teeth or is six months old, whichever comes first, shall procure a license for the dog.”

-Passport applications are available at City Hall or online and certified Finance employees are available to accept the passport applications and forward them to the Regional Office of the U.S. Passport Agency.
+Passport applications are available at City Hall or online and certified finance employees are available to accept the passport applications and forward them to the Regional Office of the United States Passport Agency.
 Prior to forwarding an application to the Passport Agency office, Finance employees will verify the applicant's identification, ensure that the application is complete, and collect the fee for the Passport regular book and/or the Passport Card.